• Skip to primary navigation

 • About

-Torta di Ricotta Recipe – Holiday Italian Cheesecake
+Torta di Ricotta Recipe {Italian Cheesecake}

 slice on a pie spatula being taking out of whole cake

-My first experience with a ricotta cheesecake was a bit of a disappointment for me, it wasn’t what I used to.
+My first experience with a ricotta cheesecake was a bit of a disappointment for me, it wasn’t what I was used to.
 The flavors and textures were completely different, and on top of that, it wasn’t very sweet.

 slice of torta di ricotta on a white plate with a fork next to it

-What I would come to realize later, was the complexity of this simple dessert and the fact that sugar didn’t mask the real flavors of this glorious cake, which is what made ricotta cheesecake a staple of Italian households.
+What I would come to realize later was the complexity of this simple dessert and the fact that sugar didn’t mask the real flavors of this glorious cake, which is what made ricotta cheesecake a staple of Italian households.

 What Ingredients do I need to make Torta di Ricotta?